JOURNEY TO FREEDOM

 The more we surrender, the more we receive answers to these questions.
 Obviously we need to avoid people and situations that tempt us.
 Clearly we need to avoid sinful actions and speech.
 But we cannot live life in a vacuum, and something needs to replace the old habits.

-This may be a time in your life to develop hidden talents and explore new things for which you never before had the time and energy.
-This may be the time to open yourself up to new interests.
-This may be the time to explore healthy relationships that are based on shared interests and common goals, rather than on sexual activity.
+This may be a time in your life to develop hidden talents and learn new things for which you never before had the time and energy.
+This may be the time to explore new interests.
+This may be the time to reach out for healthy relationships that are based on shared interests and common goals rather than on sexual activity.

 When we get our priorities in order, we are building our self-esteem.
 We do not build self-esteem by giving into whatever temptation we feel at the moment.
-We build self-esteem by obeying God’s will, because of love and gratitude for how much He has given us.
-If our lives of dignity and service gain us approval from others, that is an additional blessing, but never what motivates us.
-Knowing that God approves our work is the source of our joy.
+Our self-esteem and identities need to first be based on God’s esteem of us.
+When we realize who we are in Christ – pardoned sinners – we become willing to obey God’s will.
+We can then build self-esteem by willingly obeying God’s will, because of love and gratitude for how much He has given us.
+If our lives of dignity and service gain us approval from others, that is an additional blessing, but approval from others is not what motivates us.
+Knowing that God approves our work becomes a source of our joy.

 We are called to be good stewards of what God has given us.
 We need to be good stewards of ourselves and our surroundings.
 We need to learn to balance service to others with care of ourselves.

 Everyone has spiritual gifts and a calling from God.
 There are paper-and-pencil tests that help one discover one’s spiritual gifts.
 Such tests often affirm what people already sense in themselves.
 When surrender of self-will becomes an on-going habit, gradually one becomes more aware of one’s gifts and calling.
-God has a special job that only you are equipped to fill, and all your life experiences, both good and bad, have prepared you for it.
+God has a special job that only you are equipped to fill.
+All your life experiences, both good and bad, have prepared you for it.